Nessa-v/Data-Analysis-projects/Netflix_movie_analysis/README.md

 Analysed Netflix's 1990s movie durations, revealing a peak in 1994 with average runtimes over 128 minutes.
 The data showed a trend toward more consistent durations over the decade, with standard deviation shrinking by 40%.
 This points to increasing content duration standardidation.

+3. Genre Analysis

+The 'genre' column was split by commas (,), incase there were multiple genres for one movie.
+Each genres were then put in seperate rows using the .explode() function.
+The .strip() function removes unnecessary spaces before and after the texts.
+The 'genre_counts' variable contains the number of times each genre appears.

+Key Insights:

+a.
+Top Genres: Action (48 movies) was the most dominant genre, followed closely by Dramas (44) and Comedies (40).

+b.
+Less Represented Genres: Categories like Documentaries and Cult Movies only had 2 titles each, suggesting limited content availability or limited acquisition for these genres.

+c.
+Horror Movies and Thrillers also had fewer entries, indicating that such themes were less emphasized in 1990s Netflix content.

+d.
+Children and Classic Movies: With 15 movies each, these genres held a moderate presence, showing Netflix's attempt to balance entertainment for various age groups.

+e.
+Short Action Movies (< 90 mins): Only 7 short Action movies were under 90 minutes long.
+This suggests that most Action films in the 1990s tended to be longer, possibly to accommodate complex plots or elaborate scenes.